alekcz/konserve-clutch/README.md

 The purpose of konserve is to have a unified associative key-value interface for edn datastructures and binary blobs.
 Use the standard interface functions of konserve.

-You can provide the carmine redis connection specification map to the `new-clutch-store` constructor as an argument.
-We do not require additional settings beyond the konserve serialization protocol for the store, so you can still access the store through carmine directly wherever you need.
+You can provide a clutch db object or connenction uri to the `new-clutch-store` constructor as an argument.
+We do not require additional settings beyond the konserve serialization protocol for the store, so you can still access the store through clutch directly wherever you need.

 ```clojure
 (require '[konserve-clutch.core :refer :all]